sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 Combines `align.py` and `match.py`.
 Takes about 20 minutes to align two bible texts. vrefs are from [here](https://github.com/sil-ai/aqua-api/tree/master/fixtures)
 ### Suggested Usage:
-`python combined.py --source path/to/source/file --target path/to/target/file --is-bible True --outpath /path/to/output/location`
+`python combined.py --source path/to/source/file --target path/to/target/file --is-bible --outpath /path/to/output/location`

 ### Output:
 A directory containing:

-1) a directory with fast_align data
+1) a directory with fast_align data (in `_align` directory)
+2) a directory with fast_align "best" data (in `_align_best` directory)
-2) a directory with match_words_in_aligned_verse data
+2) a directory with match_words_in_aligned_verse data (in `_match` directory)
-3) a csv with the combined data from both algorithms.
+3) a csv with the combined data from both algorithms (in `_combined` directory)

-*(Note: If an alignment is predicted by one algorithm but not the other, this will be represented by -1 in the combined dataframe.)*
+Note that the main output is the `_combined.csv` file in the `_combined` directory.
+This file lists all source-target combinations, with three metrics:
+    `FA_translation_score`:     The translation score the Fast Align trained model gives for these two words `avg_aligned`:              The proportion of times the Fast Align trained model aligned these two words when they appeared together.
+    `jac_sim`:                  The Jaccard Similarity of the lines where the source appears and the lines where the target appears.

+These three metrics are somewhat independent of each other, and can be combined to give a score as to how well the two words correlate with each other.

 ### Arguments: